 The process of learning teachers’ work

-Welcome to the Professional Experience Office from the Dean of the School of Education and the Arts, Professor Bill Blayney.
+Welcome to the Professional Experience Office within the School of Education and the Arts.

-This site has been constructed as an essential guide for all stakeholders who work together to support the professional learning of high quality graduates from CQUniversity’s initial teacher education courses.
+This site has been constructed as an essential guide for stakeholders who work together to support the professional learning of high-quality graduates from our initial teacher education courses.